 8. Denver Museum of Nature and Science

 There’s even a T-Rex Cafe here where you can grab a drink and a bite to eat.
 With so much to see and do, you can easily spend a whole day taking in all that this museum has to offer.

 For example, they’re having a Renaissance Revelry event soon for adults where costumes are encouraged and drinks/appetizers are included in your ticket.
-Now that sounds like a fun night at the museum!
+Now that sounds like a fun night at the museum.

 The museum is open from 9-5 every day, and tickets cost $19 for adults or $14 for children for museum admission.
 Special exhibitions, IMAX screenings, and special showings in the planetarium all cost between $5-7 extra.
-You can get directions and find it on the map here.

-9. Local Parks
+9. Relax in the Local Parks

 If you’re visiting the museum, you might as well stick around City Park for a while.
 This is the largest urban park in the city and a popular place for locals and tourists alike.